 Welcome to Arrowhead Ranch!

 The purebred herd is maintained much like the commercial was.
 The cows must calve on time each year and produce quality calves on grass, no creep feeding.
 We have two calving seasons which are October 1 – November 30 and February 1 – April 30.
-All of the calves are tagged and weighed at birth.
 The calves are weaned at 205 days and are hand fed a custom ration in groups.
 Each calf has data for birth weight, weaning weight, and yearling weight and EPD’s.
 We produce yearling bulls and open heifers.
 We have many polled cows in our herd and currently all herd sires used are polled.